 How to Start Your Own LLC in Maryland - Complete Guide

-In this step-by-step guide, you'll learn how to choose a compliant LLC name, file your Articles of Organization, appoint a resident agent, draft an operating agreement, obtain an EIN, and meet ongoing state compliance obligations so you can begin operating your Maryland LLC with confidence.
+Following this step-by-step guide, you will get to know how to select a compliant LLC name, submit your Articles of Organization, select a resident agent, write an operating agreement, and get an EIN as well as comply with ongoing state requirements so you can start operating your Maryland LLC without fear.

 1. Name Your Maryland LLC

-Choosing the right name for your LLC is one of the most important early steps in forming your business.
-Your business name represents your brand, communicates what you do, and forms the first impression for customers, lenders, and partners.
-A strong name should be distinctive, easy to remember, and aligned with your business purpose.
+The naming of your LLC is one of the steps that you have to make the most important decisions on when making your business.
+Your business name is the face of your business, it conveys what you are, and creates the first impression to the customer, lender, and partners.
+A good name must be unique, easy to recall and must also correlate to your business purpose.

-Certain words—such as bank, insurance, or university—require state approval, and your name cannot imply that your business is engaged in activities beyond what is stated in your Articles of Organization.
+Some words like bank, insurance, or university, must be approved by the state and your name should not suggest that your business is undertaking other activities other than those indicated in your Articles of Organization.

 Check Federal Trademarks

-After confirming state availability, it's also wise to search the U.S. Patent and Trademark Office (USPTO) database to ensure the name is not federally trademarked.
-This helps protect your business if you expand beyond Maryland.
+Once the state availability is confirmed, it is also a good idea to check the US Patent and Trademark Office (USPTO) database to determine whether the name is not federally trademarked.
+This is to guard your business in case you move outside Maryland.

-If you're not ready to file your LLC immediately, Maryland allows you to reserve a business name.
-To do this, you must download the name reservation form from the Maryland Business Express website and submit it by mail.
-Online name reservation is not available.
+In case you are not ready to register your LLC at the moment, Maryland will allow to reserve a business name.
+To accomplish this, you will have to download the name reservation form on the Maryland Business express website and send it by mail.
+Name reservation is not done online.

 Department of Assessments and Taxation